gds-operations/vcloud-edge_gateway/README.md

 vCloud Edge Gateway is a tool that supports automated provisiong of a VMware vCloud Edge Gateway.
 It depends on [vCloud Core](https://github.com/alphagov/vcloud-core) and uses Fog under the hood.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'vcloud-edge_gateway'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install vcloud-edge_gateway

+## Usage

+TODO

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 #Configure edge gateway services